enkidevs/curriculum/web/html/best-practices/close-all-html-elements.md

 ???

- * All the elements in HTML5 require both the opening and closing tag otherwise they do not work.
+ * All the elements in HTML5 require both the opening and closing tag, otherwise they do not work.
  * Although HTML5 isn’t strict about using open and close tags, using them certainly does makes the document easier to inspect.
  * Certain elements like `<body>` or `<head>` don't require the use of either of the tags, however, it helps with readability.
- * Most HTML elements have to have a closing tag to be displayed properly.
+ * HTML elements have to have a closing tag to be displayed properly.